benjitusk/AllKnowingRedditBot/README.md

 A: You can send me an email here: benjitusk1@gmail.com, and I will get back to you as soon as I can.

 ## Q: How can I contribute?
 A: Huh.
 That would actually be pretty neat if you can!
-Send a Reddit chat message to u/benjixinator, and I'll try to respond to you within the next 24 hours.
+Send a Reddit chat message to u/benjixinator, and I'll try to respond to you within the next 24 hours with a link to the Discord Server.